The400MillionDollarCorporation/xorox/frontend/TELEGRAM_CHANNELS_IMPLEMENTATION.md

 ## 🎯 Overview

-Successfully implemented comprehensive Telegram channels management functionality for the ZoroX dashboard.
+Successfully implemented comprehensive Telegram channels management functionality for the Iris dashboard.
 The system provides real-time monitoring, management, and analytics for Telegram channels used in memecoin data collection.

 ## ✅ What's Been Implemented